Good ol' tried and tested classic zucchini muffins!

 Moist, not too sweet & yummy!

 Our favorite Zucchini Bread recipe makes two loaves, which is already a bonus.
 But recently we’ve been making the recipe as muffins instead… and they are a hit!

 This family recipe is a longtime fan favorite.
 They only thing we change is we substitute GF Jules All Purpose Gluten-free flour for regular flour — and no one knows the difference!
 Whether we make is as a bread loaf or muffins, they are moist, not too sweet and really yummy!
 Even people who say they don’t like zucchini, LOVE it!

-Bonus: This super easy recipe makes 24 muffins OR 2 loaves of zucchini bread OR a combination 1 loaf and 12 muffins.
+Bonus: This super easy recipe makes 18-24 muffins (depending on how big you like them) OR 2 loaves of zucchini bread OR a combination 1 loaf and 12 muffins.
 Your choice.
 Either way, it makes a large quantity which is perfect for feeding a crowd — brunch anyone? — or for meal prep as easy grab and go breakfast or snacks.